gretazella/DRiFT/README.md

 3. scripts/create_corpora.py
 ```

-### Corpus Study
+## Corpus Study

+Per million word frequency is calculated for each word in the corpora.

+1. scripts/calculate_pmw.py

-to be added: frequency distributions are calculated and candidate words are selected based on them.
+to be added: candidate words are selected based on word frequencies.

 to be added: bigrams statistics.